 How I Captured My Image

-This gave me an aperture of f/8, which I thought was adequate.
+Doing so gave me an aperture of f/8, which I thought was adequate.
 I focused on a car that was in the place where I aimed to photograph.

-This was my first camera panning photography image.
+This was my first camera panning attempt.

 As you can see, I am far from the intended capture.
 I believed the problem to be the shutter speed.
-As it was so slow, it really picked up the movement of my camera going up and down, not just right-to-left.

 I increased my shutter speed to 1/30th, which meant my aperture had to drop to f/5.6, to keep the ISO at 100.

-This was my second camera panning photography image.
+This was my second camera panning image.

 Still not perfect, but the image is less affected by the camera moving up and down.
 I thought that the subject I was trying to capture was too close to the camera.
 So I stepped away from the edge of the sidewalk about two/three steps (2 metres).

-I also noted that the exposure was a little dark, so I compensated for that by widening the f/stop from f/5.6 to f/4.5.
+The exposure was a little dark, so I compensated for that by widening the f/stop from f/5.6 to f/4.5.

 This was my third camera panning image.

-Below was my fourth camera panning shot attempt.
+Below is my fourth attempt.